sepehrfakour/express-react-shop/readme.md

-#Express React E-Commerce Web App
+#Express React Shop

-#A simple and fast e-commerce web application
+##A simple and fast marketplace web application

-An ES2015 javascript single-page e-commerce web app that is simple, maintainable, easily extensible, and quick to get up and running.
+An ES2015 javascript single-page marketplace app that is simple, maintainable, easily extensible, and quick to get up and running.
 Stack consists of a Node backend running an Express server/API, and a React frontend using flux pattern.
 Configured to use Postgres, AWS S3 for static assets, Stripe for processing payments, Sendgrid for sending email, Mixpanel for event-tracking, NewRelic for monitoring, and Rollbar for error logging.
 Frontend javascript transpiled, bundled, and uglified with Webpack/Babel.
 SASS bundled via middleware.
 Uses Webpack Dev Server with hot-reloading.
 Uses Gulp for running tasks.

 ----------------------------------------------